outdreamer/build-a-cure-1/docs/specific/specific_analysis.md

     - if you had a communication protocol that supported common content tokens, sending content to servers that are better at converting content to tokenized form would be better than a random or non-optimized server
     - sending converted tokenized content & the id of the tokenization map on different routes adds some interim security
   - using neutrinos as a way to speed up communication using them as jumping-off/charging points

-## Hacking

-  - assumption manipulation
-    - threshold/metric/condition manipulation
-    - input manipulation
-    - verification gaps

-## Bug Identification

-  - non-standard exploit-finding patterns:
-    - faked signals for unrelated purposes
-    - output communication/processing chains mapped to intents
-    - sub-intent combinations/chains as intents, assumptions as exploit opportunities (assume code functions are the primary exploit layer to focus on, rather than systems or processes using functions like 'garbage collection' or 'memory optimization')
-    - indirect intents (actions not clearly benefiting any agent like 'transporting message', which form extra opportunities when combined with other actions not clearly benefiting any agent, like activities considered necessary or default)
-    - matrix of compatible tech & possible alternate intent paths allowed between intent limits/filters

-## Prediction

-  - surprising patterns often come in the form of:
-    - compounding patterns that go unmeasured (black swan pattern)
-    - compounding patterns that are measured in ways that they dont vary from expected patterns (different dimension as a host of variance)
-    - compounding patterns that are measured in ways that vary from expected patterns but not at point of measurement (wave function & line intersection)

-  - expectation vacillation is optimized when neither extreme is expected permanently & expectations gravitate toward local inflection or threshold points
-    - expecting evil & expecting sainthood are both sub-optimal in most situations, whereas expecting moderation is usually more useful bc it allows more freedom, and more freedom allows more self-optimization than using forced optimization rules, which change slower than local (self) optimization rules

-  - prediction functions

-    - its not important to just identify the best-fit balancing bias/variance for a model, its also important to identify:
-      - the adjacent models that exist with common distortion functions applied to the best fit model
-      - the change patterns applied to the best fit model

-## Code Conversion

-  - syntax rules
-    - type declarations (python libs for this)
-    - conditions (try/except => TryOrElse)
-    - returns

-  - code conventions (not enforced but still need to be translated per conventions of project)

-  - function lookup & mapping:
-    - common function mapping (map, filter, zip)
-    - input/output/intent/use-case matching